By using this site, you agree to the Privacy Policy and Terms of Use.

 Why do nutraceutical studies show inconsistent results for depression?

-The wide confidence intervals and variable outcomes likely reflect that these supplements work best in people with specific deficiencies.
+According to the research (PMID: 40314175), the wide confidence intervals and variable outcomes likely reflect that these supplements work best in people with specific deficiencies.
 Unlike drugs that target universal pathways, nutraceuticals may only show benefit when addressing individual metabolic constraints.

 Should everyone taking antidepressants add nutraceuticals?